komoot/photon/README.md

 -cors-any             Enable cross-site resource sharing for any origin (default CORS not supported)

--cors-origin          Enable cross-site resource sharing for the specified origin (default CORS not supported)
+-cors-origin          Enable cross-site resource sharing for the specified origins, comma separated (default CORS not supported)

 -enable-update-api    Enable the additional endpoint /nominatim-update, which allows to trigger updates
                       from a nominatim database